jvzaniolo/client-manager/README.md

 This command will copy the `.env.example` file to `.env` and start the PHP built-in server.

-## Usage

-Open your browser and navigate to `http://localhost:8888`.
+5. Open your browser and navigate to `http://localhost:8889`.

 You can log in with the following credentials: